 Neuroimaging: Methods and Applications (MSc)

-Discover the scientific principles underpinning neuroimaging techniques and the exciting advances being made to further our understanding of cognition and clinical disorders.
+Discover the scientific principles underpinning neuroimaging techniques and the exciting advances being made to further understand cognition and clinical disorders.

 On this course you will be introduced to a wide range of neuroimaging and stimulation methods, including: structural and functional Magnetic Resonance Imaging (MRI), Magnetoencephalography (MEG), Electroencephalography (EEG), Transcranial Magnetic Stimulation (TMS) and Transcranial Electrical Stimulation (TES).
 The first semester aims to give you a solid grounding in how these techniques work and considerations when designing and analysing neuroimaging studies.
 In the second semester you will learn about the contribution that neuroimaging is making to our understanding of: memory, perception, emotion and a variety of clinical disorders.